triton-inference-server/pytriton/docs/deploying_models.md

     - name: OUTPUT_1, data type: FLOAT32, shape = (-1)
     - name: OUTPUT_2, data type: INT32, shape = (-1)

-The `-1` mean a dynamic shape of the input or output.
+The `-1` means a dynamic shape of the input or output.

 In order to define the name of input and exact shapes the following definition can be used: